ropensci/software-review/.github/ISSUE_TEMPLATE/B-submit-a-presubmission-inquiry.md

 ---
 name: Submit a presubmission inquiry
-about: 🚨ON HOLIDAY - NO NEW EDITORIAL ACTION UNTIL JAN 6🚨 - Not sure your software fits, or submitting a statistical package?
+about: Not sure your software fits, or submitting a statistical package?
 Use this template to get a quick response from the editors

 ---